CLOVER-energy/CLOVER/README.md

 ```
 conda install --file requirements.txt
 ```
-Note, on some systems, Anaconda i sunabe to find the requirements.txt file.
-In these cases, it is necesary to use the full and absolute path to the file.
+Note, on some systems, Anaconda is unable to find the requirements.txt file.
+In these cases, it is necessary to use the full and absolute path to the file.
 E.G.,
 ```
 conda install --file C:\\Users\<User>\...\requirements.txt
 ```